Badestrand/datahive-tatoeba/README.md

 This is an unofficial REST API for the [Tatoeba project](https://tatoeba.org/).
 Tatoeba is a large database of sentences and translations, founded by Trang Ho in 2006.
 Its content is ever-growing and results from the voluntary contributions of thousands of members.

-This API also contains the data itself and is hosted by [datahive.one](https://datahive.one/) free for use but can just as well be self-hosted.
+This API does not contain the data itself (download from [here](https://tatoeba.org/eng/downloads)) and is hosted by [datahive.one](https://datahive.one/) free for use but can just as well be self-hosted.
 Tatoebas data is licensed under the [Attribution 2.0 Generic (CC BY 2.0)](https://creativecommons.org/licenses/by/2.0/).

 The routes, their parameters and result layouts are probably not completely stable as this is the first draft of the API.
 Feel free to contribute and open tickets.